elliottthomlison/50-Projects/README.md

 # 50 Projects

 This repository contains 50 projects that Brad Traversy built as seen <a href="https://50projects50days.com/">here</a>.
-I followed his videos, coded along, and tinkered with the functionality of the project.
+I followed his videos, coded along, and tinkered with the functionality of each design to better understand.

 ## Final Products
 |  #  | Project                                                                                                                     | Live Demo                                                                         |